American School Foundation of Monterrey: High school profile

-For the 2021-2022 school year, the total enrollment comprised 2,454 students, 88% of which are Mexican, with the remaining 12% being American and of 15 other nationalities.
-Approximately 20% of the students overall hold dual or multiple nationalities.
-The high school has a faculty of 278 teachers, all of whom hold teaching certificates or degrees with around 66% of them holding advanced degrees.
+For the 2021–2022 school year, the total enrollment comprised 2,454 students, 88% of whom were Mexican, with the remaining 12% being American and of 15 other nationalities.
+Approximately 20% of the students overall held dual or multiple nationalities.
+The high school had a faculty of 278 teachers, all of whom held teaching certificates or degrees, with around 66% holding advanced degrees.

 Facilities

-The MSHS campus (previously called Huasteca Campus), features 10 fully equipped science labs, 6 computer labs, 62 teaching classrooms, a black-box theater, a 500-seat auditorium and a media center that incorporates a fully equipped production studio with 5 recording rooms, performance area, conference spaces and study zones.
-The media center can accommodate three full classes simultaneously and holds an online & printed collection of over 20,000 titles.
+The MSHS campus (previously called Huasteca Campus) features 10 fully equipped science labs, six computer labs, 62 teaching classrooms, a black-box theater, a 500-seat auditorium and a media center that incorporates a fully equipped production studio with five recording rooms, performance area, conference spaces and study zones.
+The media center can accommodate three full classes simultaneously, and holds an online and printed collection of over 20,000 titles.

-The school sponsored a fundraiser for the construction of a STEM Lab, Business Incubator, Maker Pods, 3 eco-patios and the Audiovisual Production Studio inside of the media center.
+The school sponsored a fundraiser for the construction of a STEM Lab, Business Incubator, Maker Pods, three eco-patios and the Audiovisual Production Studio inside the media center.

-The campus for elementary school (previously called the Missouri Campus) was built right next to the Huasteca campus, nicknamed "Huastequita" is for students in nursery to grade 5 and has 64 classrooms, 4 state-of-the-art computer labs, library, projection room, the administrative, counseling and athletic offices, clinic, maintenance area, roofed parking lot, 3 playgrounds, instrumental music rooms, multipurpose room, and cafeteria.
+The campus for elementary school (previously called the Missouri Campus) was built right next to the Huasteca campus, nicknamed "Huastequita", is for students in nursery to grade 5 and has 64 classrooms, four state-of-the-art computer labs, library, projection room, the administrative, counseling and athletic offices, clinic, maintenance area, roofed parking lot, three playgrounds, instrumental music rooms, multipurpose room, and cafeteria.

-The school sponsored a fundraiser for the construction of a Flexible Learning Space, Amphitheater, Sensory Motor Gym, a natural playground and an Adventure Challenge Course.
+The school sponsored a fundraiser for the construction of a Flexible Learning Space, amphitheater, Sensory Motor Gym, a natural playground and an Adventure Challenge Course.

-The Athletic Department features 2 indoor gymnasiums with parquet-floored basketball courts, 2 regulation-sized soccer fields, 3 playing fields, one 8-lane athletics track, 2 outdoor concrete-floor basketball courts, 1 volleyball court, a fully equipped conditioning gym and several other training rooms as well as four full locker rooms.
+The Athletic Department features two indoor gymnasiums with parquet-floored basketball courts, two regulation-sized soccer fields, three playing fields, an eight-lane athletics track, two outdoor concrete-floor basketball courts, a volleyball court, a fully equipped conditioning gym, several other training rooms, and four full locker rooms.

-Model UN Program
+Model UN program

-ASFM houses one of the largest international Model UN conference in Mexico: IMMUNS (International Monterrey Model United Nations Simulation).
+ASFM houses one of the largest international Model UN conferences in Mexico: IMMUNS (International Monterrey Model United Nations Simulation).
 IMMUNS was established as a brand in 2003 when the high school and middle school Model UN conferences fused into one large event.
 Traditionally, IMMUNS is held in mid-February, and involves around 500 local and international students.
 Previous keynote speakers include Jane Goodall (2003), Pedro Ferriz de Con (2013), Fernando Elizondo Barragán (2017), and Yeonmi Park (2017).
-The MUN program is divided into different classes for each grade level (starting in the 9th grade)- MUN 9, MUN 10, MUN 11, and MUN Secretariat 10-12.
-Additionally, its MUN 10 class hosts a yearly musical talent show called VOICES, where students pick songs based around a rotating theme.
+The MUN program is divided into different classes for each grade level (starting in the 9th grade) - MUN 9, MUN 10, MUN 11, and MUN Secretariat 10-12.
+Its MUN 10 class hosts a yearly musical talent show called VOICES, where students pick songs based around a rotating theme.
 The 2018–2019 class was the first to ever run 2 VOICES in the same school-year.